CoolAAA/MBEssentials/README.md

 Legal
 =====

-© 2014 AAAA and TheMushypeas
+© 2014 AAAA, Abiram and TheMushypeas
 Feel free to learn from and use the source, but please.could you credit us!

-Thankyou - AAAA and TheMushyPeas
+Thankyou - The MbEssentials Team